-Kerberos authentication occurs when Pentaho users connect to a Hadoop cluster with a default Kerberos principal.
-All the Pentaho users connect to the Hadoop cluster with the same Kerberos principal.
+Kerberos authentication occurs when Pentaho users connect to a cluster with a default Kerberos principal.
+All the Pentaho users connect to the cluster with the same Kerberos principal.

-In secure impersonation, users connect to the Hadoop cluster as a proxy user.
-The Pentaho user ID matches the cluster user ID in a one-on-one mapping, and resources are accessed and processes are executed as the cluster user.
+In secure impersonation, users connect to the cluster as a proxy user.
+The Pentaho user ID matches the cluster user ID in a one-on-one mapping.
+Resources are accessed and processes are executed as the cluster user.

-- pre-defined credentials authenticate to a Kerberos server before connecting to the Hadoop cluster,
+- Pre-defined credentials can authenticate to a Kerberos server before connecting to the cluster.

-- the Pentaho Server is configured for secure impersonation, and
+- The Pentaho Server is configured for secure impersonation.

-For secure impersonation to work, the following conditions must be met:
+For secure impersonation to work, the following conditions also must be met:

-- The Hadoop cluster must be configured with Kerberos security.
+- The cluster must be configured with Kerberos security.

 - Job or transformation requests must come from the Pentaho Server to the cluster to use secure impersonation.

-- The Hadoop components must support secure impersonation.
+- The cluster components must support secure impersonation.

 Pentaho support for secure impersonation is determined by whether the Hadoop components support secure impersonation.
 If the Hadoop component does not support secure impersonation, then Kerberos authentication is used.

-These components are currently only supported for secure impersonation on Cloudera 5.7 or greater.
+These components are currently only supported for secure impersonation.